Zenlytic/zenlytic-docs/docs/4_data_modeling/9_field.md

 # Fields

 Fields reference either columns in the database (dimensions and dimension groups) or aggregates computed in a `group by` statement (measures or metrics).
-There are three types of fields `dimension`, `dimension_group` and `measure` (we also refer to measures as metrics, and use the terms interchangeably).
-For all fields their `field_type` (one of the three just listed) is a required property.
+There are three types of fields `dimension`, `dimension_group`, and `measure` (we also refer to measures as metrics and use the terms interchangeably).
+For all fields, their `field_type` (one of the three just listed) is a required property.

 - [Dimensions](91_dimension.md) are references to columns in your database table.
 They can either reference each other or raw columns in the database.